-Lattice provides detailed reporting on review cycles that managers can view for their teams or departments.
-As soon as reviewers start submitting their responses, you can immediately see analytics for the replies.
+Lattice provides detailed reporting on performance review cycles that managers can view for their teams or departments.
+As soon as reviewers submit their responses, you can see analytics for the replies.

 Table of contents